HWHardsoft/ESP8266-Modbus-Thermostat-Example/README.md

 You can also download the library also directly as ZIP file and uncompress the folder under yourarduinosketchfolder/libraries/

 After installing the Adafruit libraries, restart the Arduino IDE.

+## MODBUS

+Please see the table below about the register function:
+400001  ROOM_TEMP     measured room temperatur from external sensor (values 5 - 50)
+400002  SET_TEMP      set-point temperature by user (values 18 - 28)
+400003  FAN_LEVEL     level for ventilation (values 0 - 5)
+400004  BEEPER        any value between 500 and 4000 will set the beeper with the given frequency for 100ms 400005  DISP_ONOFF    timer for display automatic off function (0 switch backlight off, >0 set timer for automatic) 400006  TOTAL_ERRORS  Counted communication errors

 ## Website